 Training Courses can also be delivered privately at your premises at any time.

 On completion of this course, participants will be able to:

-• Assist in the recovery of people suffering medical emergencies
+- Assist in the recovery of people suffering from medical emergencies

-• Provide adequate cover before emergency services arrive
+- Provide adequate care before emergency services arrive

-• Altered levels of consciousness how to treat shock and the recovery position.
+- Altered levels of consciousness on how to treat shock and the recovery position.
 Treating a casualty with loss of consciousness.

 An assessment takes place at the end of the third day.
-There is a practical and theoretical element to the assessment.
+There is a practical and theoretical elements of the assessment.
 Participants complete a multiple-choice examination paper and undertake skills assessments.
 In order to be successful, participants must achieve a mark of 80% or greater in each element of the assessment.

 The course is delivered by experienced professionals who have extensive knowledge of the subject matter.